 - Clinical science

-The term hyperthyroidism refers to the symptoms caused by excessive amounts of circulating thyroid hormone.
-Hyperthyroidism typically results from thyroid gland hyperactivity, the most common causes of which are Graves' disease (most common), toxic multinodular goiter (MNG), and toxic adenoma.
-In rare cases, hyperthyroidism is caused by TSH-producing pituitary tumors (central hyperthyroidism), β-hCG mediated hyperthyroidism (gestational trophoblastic disease), or oral intake of thyroid hormones (factitious hyperthyroidism).
-Regardless of the cause, the characteristic symptoms of hyperthyroidism include fatigue, anxiety, heat intolerance, increased perspiration, palpitations, and significant weight loss despite an increased appetite.
-Serological thyroid hormone assay confirms hyperthyroidism, while measurement of antithyroid antibodies, thyroid ultrasonography, and radio-active iodine uptake tests help identify the etiology.
-Management, in general, includes the initial control of symptoms with beta-blockers and anti-thyroid drugs followed by definitive therapy either with radioactive iodine ablation of the thyroid gland or surgery.
+Hyperthyroidism refers to the symptoms caused by excessive circulating thyroid hormones.
+It is typically caused by thyroid gland hyperactivity, the most common causes of which are Graves disease (most common), toxic multinodular goiter (MNG), and toxic adenoma.
+In rare cases, hyperthyroidism is caused by TSH-producing pituitary tumors (central hyperthyroidism), excessive production of β-hCG (gestational trophoblastic disease), or oral intake of thyroid hormones (factitious hyperthyroidism).
+Regardless of the cause, the most common symptoms of hyperthyroidism include fatigue, anxiety, heat intolerance, increased perspiration, palpitations, and significant weight loss despite increased appetite.
+Serological thyroid hormone assay confirms hyperthyroidism, while measurement of antithyroid antibodies, thyroid ultrasonography, and radioactive iodine uptake tests help identify the etiology.
+Management of any form of hyperthyroidism involves the initial control of symptoms with beta blockers and antithyroid drugs, followed by definitive therapy either with radioactive iodine ablation of the thyroid gland or surgery.

 - Sex: ♀ > ♂ (5:1)